-The following rules govern the use of the library's Multi-Purpose rooms (MPR).
+The following rules govern the use of the library's Multi-Purpose Rooms (MPRs).
 Users of these facilities are assumed to have read, understood, and agreed to abide by these rules in letter and spirit when they sign the application for use of the facilities.
 Failure to abide by these rules may result in denial of permission to use the facility.

 The MPRs consist of two rooms separated by a moveable partition.

-3. Rooms A & B Combined can seat 130.
-A special request must be made to reserve both roooms in this configuration.
+Rooms A and B combined can seat 119.
+A special request must be made to reserve both rooms in this configuration

 The standard arrangement is rows of chairs facing the front of the room.
 Any deviations from, or adjustments to, this formation will be the responsibility of the group.

 The WPL is a public building.
 Smoking is not allowed inside the building, which includes the lower level.